Chief Development Officer

 Andrew M. Herscowitz is the first Chief Development Officer (CDO) at U.S. International Development Finance Corporation (DFC).
 As CDO, Herscowitz leads the DFC’s efforts to pursue the most highly developmental projects in less developed countries.
 He reports directly to the Board of Directors, is a member of the Investment Committee, and is responsible for setting DFC's overall development strategy in coordination with the CEO.
 He oversees interagency coordination on development, creates and implements metrics for evaluating the development performance of DFC's portfolio, manages strategic relationships with private sector entities at the nexus of business and development, and serves as an ex officio member of DFC's Development Advisory Council.

 Prior to his appointment as CDO, Mr. Herscowitz was the Coordinator of the U.S. Government’s Power Africa program from 2013-2020, where he grew the initiative to become the world’s largest partnership for development with 170 partners and $56 billion in commitments.
-Mr. Herscowitz is a Minister Counselor in the Senior Foreign Service and served overseas as Mission Director, Deputy Mission Director, and Regional Legal Advisor for the U.S. Agency for International Development (USAID) in multiple countries in Latin America and the Caribbean from 2002-2013.
+Mr. Herscowitz is a Career Minister in the Senior Foreign Service and served overseas as Mission Director, Deputy Mission Director, and Regional Legal Advisor for the U.S. Agency for International Development (USAID) in multiple countries in Latin America and the Caribbean from 2002-2013.

 Upon joining USAID in 2001, Herscowitz served as the lawyer for USAID’s Office of Development Credit, which has leveraged hundreds of millions of dollars in private sector funds through its loan guarantee program—an office that now is part of the DFC.
 He also worked with the USAID legal team that designed the original framework for the Global Fund to Fight AIDS, Tuberculosis, and Malaria.
 He began his career in international development as a consultant with Probe International.